AmericanWonton/linuxMajorInstall/README.md

 basic - a basic linux-buntu setup that will set you up with what you need

+apps - installs some basic apps you need for software development

 dev-machine - installs programs for a dev machine I might be working on, (please note that some programs will still need additional setup)